varigence/docs/bimlflex/trial-process/dimensional-model-from-data-vault.md

 @bimlflex-user-guide

-## Implementing the Dimensional Model from Data Vault
+## Implementing a Dimensional Model from Data Vault

-Based on the PIT and Bridge tables in the Data Vault layer a set of Fact and Dimensional views are created that are used to populate a dimensional model in a data mart in the presentation layer.
+A set of Fact and Dimensional views are created based on the PIT and Bridge tables in the Data Vault layer.
+These are used to populate a dimensional model in a data mart as a presentation/reporting layer.

+Querying the Data Vault layer is made easier by utilizing the PIT and Bridge tables.
+To also include relevant contextual data it is necessary to join from these constructs to any Satellite that contains the metrics or attributes needed.
+By using the time slice information in the Satellites the relevant record for

 ## Detailed Steps